 - Crew KPIs

 - General Performance KPIs

 General Airline Operations KPIs

 General operations KPIs focus on basic performance figures and high-level information.
-They aim to provide a good overview of the current operations.
-Most airlines use the KPIs either in real-time or for reporting-purposes.
+In addition, they aim to provide a good overview of the current processes.
+Most airlines use the KPIs either in real-time or for reporting purposes.